mliq/Jekyll/_posts/2015-01-27-welcome-to-my-blog.markdown

 Secondarily, writing this blog will no doubt help me, as writing and teaching a concept to others is a great way to explore and cement new concepts in your mind, even if that someone else is an imaginary reader.

+In the [next post]({% post_url 2015-01-29-how-this-blog-was-made %}), I will go over the steps I followed to create this site.